Healogics Data Privacy and Protection Policy

 2 Statement of Policy

-We adhere to the principles relating to Processing of Personal Data which require Personal Data to be:
+We adhere to the principles relating to Processing of Personal Information which require Personal Information to be:

 Processed lawfully, fairly and in a transparent manner, i.e. (Lawfulness, Fairness and Transparency).